FireJuun/code-embers-website/content/episode/1-koi-ponds.md

 - Education
 youtube: 0IZv-tWF9cM
 ---
-KOI Ponds - Introduction to the KoDa Cast health informatics podcast, including discussions on the KOI Pond, on the value of the physician informatician, and jankiness scales.
+KOI Ponds - Introduction to the Code Embers health informatics podcast, including discussions on the KOI Pond, on the value of the physician informatician, and jankiness scales.